KamalJaza/Python_Part_4/README.md

 - This method does not include the last element of the range passed in it.
 - iloc() does not accept the boolean data unlike loc().

+## Pandas DataFrame
+- DataFrame is a 2 dimensional data structure, like a 2 dimensional array, or a table with rows and columns
+- DataFrames are similar to SQL tables or the spreadsheets that you work with in Excel or Calc.
+In many cases, DataFrames are faster, easier to use, and more powerful than tables or spreadsheets because they’re an integral part of the Python and NumPy ecosystems.
+- DataFrames are widely used in data science, machine learning, scientific computing, and many other data-intensive fields.

 ## Data Preparation and Exploration
 - Call the Dataset using data.read_csv()